ecmwf/anemoi-graphs/docs/graphs/introduction.rst

 data nodes
    A set of nodes that represents one or multiple datasets.
 The `data nodes` may correspond to the input/output of our data-driven model.
-   They can be define from Zarr datasets and it is compatible with :ref:`anemoi-datasets <anemoi-datasets:index-page>` operations such as `cutout` or `thinning`.
+   They can be define from Zarr datasets and this method supports all :ref:`anemoi-datasets <anemoi-datasets:index-page>` operations such as `cutout` or `thinning`.